Approach

 What they now run

-An engagement and measurement cycle the system repeats each CHNA period.
+An engagement and measurement cycle the system repeats each assessment period.

 Is anyone better off?

-Plans adopted across four counties with community priorities visible in the final documents, not just the appendix.
+Plans adopted across the region with community priorities reflected in the final documents.

 What we hold ourselves to